Lana Del Rey discography

 Del Rey released an EP, Paradise, and a reissue of Born to Die, Born to Die: The Paradise Edition, in late 2012.
 She recorded and released the singles "Young and Beautiful" and "Once Upon a Dream" for the soundtracks of The Great Gatsby (2013) and Maleficent (2014), respectively.
 "Young and Beautiful" was certified platinum in the US and Canada and multi-platinum in Australia and Italy.
 Her third studio album, Ultraviolence (2014), was her first US Billboard 200 number one.
 It peaked atop albums charts in Australia, Canada, New Zealand, and the UK.
 Ultraviolence was supported by four singles: "West Coast" (which was certified silver in the UK), "Shades of Cool", "Ultraviolence", and "Brooklyn Baby".
 Del Rey's fourth studio album, Honeymoon (2015), peaked atop the albums chart of Australia and spawned two singles: "High by the Beach" and "Music to Watch Boys To".

 Her fifth studio album, Lust for Life, was released in 2017.
 It was Del Rey's second Billboard 200 number-one album, and peaked atop albums charts in Australia, Canada, and the UK.
 Two of its singles, "Love" and "Lust for Life" (featuring the Weeknd), were certified silver in the UK.
 "Love" was certified gold in Italy.
 Del Rey released her sixth studio album, Norman Fucking Rockwell!, in 2019.
 The album peaked atop the albums charts of Switzerland and the UK.
 One of its singles, "Doin' Time" (a cover of Sublime's song), was certified gold in Canada.
 She recorded the single "Don't Call Me Angel" with Ariana Grande and Miley Cyrus, which featured on the Charlie's Angels soundtrack (2019) and entered the top five in Australia, Switzerland, and the UK.
 She released a spoken word album for her debut poetry book, Violet Bent Backwards over the Grass, in 2020.

+Del Rey collaborated with Taylor Swift on "Snow on the Beach", from Swift's tenth studio album Midnights (2022).
+It debuted at number four on both the U.S. Billboard Hot 100 and the UK Singles Chart.
+Del Rey's ninth studio album, Did You Know That There's a Tunnel Under Ocean Blvd, was later released in March 2023, to critical and commercial success, and it was nominated for Album of the Year at the 66th Annual Grammy Awards.
+The album peaked at number one on album charts in nine countries, including the UK and Australia.
+The album also peaked at number three on the US Billboard 200.
+Its lead single "A&W" received critical acclaim and was nominated for Song of the Year at the Grammys.
+Later that year, she released the Billboard Global 200 top-20 hit "Say Yes to Heaven", which was certified Gold by the RIAA.